 In the next screen you can choose the Sleep and the Display Settings you want to use and click the Create button.

-You can now observe your custom power plan under the preferred plans list.
+You will now be able to see your custom power plan under the Preferred Plans list.